+- Order room/wire room

-- Purchase and sales department.
+- Purchase and sales department

-Margin department
+- Margin department

-- Cashiering department.
+- Cashiering department

 ORDER ROOM/WIRE ROOM

 Once a representative has received an order from a client, the representative must present the order for execution to the order room.
 The order room will promptly route the order to the appropriate market for execution.
 Once the order has been executed, the order room will forward a confirmation of the execution to the registered representative and to the purchase and sales department.